-Cass Business school (City University London), Queen Mary, Cardiff or Southampton!!Watch
+Cass Business school (City University London), Queen Mary, Cardiff or Southampton!!Watch this thread

 I am so confused right now between all of them.
 Cass is really a well known business school but the university's overall ranking is very low while Southampton has higher overall ranking but the city itself is boring and the business school is not as good.
 I was so sure about Cardiff cause it has the best of both worlds (having a good ranking and enjoyable city) but I am still not sure.
 Also, Cardiff's name is so well known internationally.